iiooana/wordpress-plugin-genpdf-queuemail/readme.md

 # 1. PLUGIN THAT GENERATE PDF

-This plugin sets the scheme of templates and courses in the database.
-The goal is to generate a PDF with dynamic data.
+This plugin generate dynamically the PDF from DB data.

-After that, I will create a queue to attach that PDF to emails.

-TODO
- - add plugin istruction
- - meta data
- - download pdf
- - button download pdf

 ## 1.1.
 TRANSLATE USGIN i18n